-Accredited by the National Association of Schools of Art and Design since 1974, the Department of Art offers programs that include the scholarly fields of art history, theory, analysis and criticism; the studio fields of drawing and painting, entertainment art/animation, sculpture, crafts (including jewelry, wood and metal), ceramics (including glass), graphic design, creative photography, illustration and exhibition design; and the single subject teaching field of art education.
+Accredited by the National Association of Schools of Art and Design since 1974, the Department of Art offers programs that include the scholarly fields of art history, theory, analysis and criticism; the studio fields of drawing and painting, entertainment art/animation, computer animation and game art, sculpture, crafts (including jewelry, wood and metal), ceramics, glass, graphic design, creative photography, illustration and exhibition design; and the single subject teaching field of art education.

 Specifically, the programs provide opportunities for students to:

 - Develop a knowledge and understanding of fundamental visual experience and concepts basic to many forms and fields of art

 - Develop a critical appreciation of historical and contemporary art forms as they relate to individual and social needs and values

 - Creatively express one's personal experience and thought with visual skill and clarity